 If you're worried about how hard it is to become an online therapist, it's not as difficult as you're imagining.
 It's easy to become an online counselor, and here's why: you've already done most of the work.
 You've been educated and licensed, and that's half the battle.
 If you're already a licensed mental health provider, all you need to do is join our network.
 There are advantages to becoming a member of an online therapy team.
 You can supplement your private practice income or if you're relatively new to the field, get more experience working with clients.

-Mental health counseling is a rewarding field, and It's easy to apply for online counseling jobs or become an online therapist.
+Mental health counseling is a rewarding field, and it's easy to apply for online counseling jobs or become an online therapist.
 If you're already a licensed mental health provider, all you need to do is join a network.
 Here's a chance to show off the skills you've learned to work with clients outside of online counseling.
-You're passionate about helping others, and now you've discovered another way to do this: working with clients online.
+You're passionate about helping others, and now you've discovered another way to do this: working as a counselor with clients online.

 The answer is a resounding "yes!"
 If you're a licensed therapist reading these words, we need you.
 There are people out there who are suffering needlessly, and you can help them.
 Here's an opportunity to use those skills and help people get well by applying to work with us at BetterHelp.

-BetterHelp.com counselors earning potential is unlimited.
-Counselor jobs at BetterHelp can earn therapist as much as $15.00 - $25.00 per hour.
-How much you make is up to you; however you can earn a full-time living with the BetterHelp.com platform in comparison with other online counselor jobs.
+BetterHelp.com counselors’ earning potential is unlimited.
+Counselor jobs at BetterHelp can earn a therapist $30 per hour + bonuses.
+How much you make is up to you; however, you can earn a full-time living with the BetterHelp.com platform in comparison with other online counselor jobs.
 If you spend more time online or work non-traditional hours, you can fill a need for services during peak demand hours.